DoHaiSon/Graduate_Thesis/README.md

-# My Thesis by Latex - 2020
+# My Graduate Thesis by Latex - 2020

-You can use this template by Latex IDE (texstudio, overleaf, ...)
+Latex template for VNU-UET Student thesis in Vietnamese.

+## I strongly recommend users that upload and use this template on Overleaf (online) or TexStudio (offline).

-#### Main file: LuananAll.tex
+#### Latex main file: main.tex

 #### For Microsoft Word: Word_template.docx